Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 The platform uses a specialized data structure capable of optimizing performance when using the large datasets typical of comprehensive building documentation.
 Instead of attempting to load complete point clouds at full resolution, Revizto uses an adaptive loading technique that displays appropriate levels of detail based on the computing resources available and the viewing distance.
 This way, it is possible to maintain visual context while also enabling smooth navigation even on less powerful hardware.

 At its core, Revizto attempts to address a fundamental workflow challenge of many Scan to BIM projects: the need to reference scan data throughout the design and construction processes without mastering specialized point cloud software beforehand.
 In this context, Revizto offers an intuitive interface with gaming-inspired navigation controls, making complex spatial data accessible to stakeholders who might lack technical training in point cloud applications or even traditional BIM environments.
-This is a particularly valuable feature for owner representatives, contractors, and consultants who must understand and respond to existing conditions without becoming experts in scanning themselves.
+This is a particularly valuable feature for owner representatives, contractors, and consultants, who must understand and respond to existing conditions without becoming experts in scanning themselves.

 Frequently asked questions